seanippolito/py-rate-limiter/README.md

 <br>
 Sean Pearce

+## Setup

+Install `pyenv` for your operating system to control the python version `3.12.1` which will be used for this project.
+The .python-version file controls the current version of python we are using.

+Run the command to install the local virtualenv `python -m venv .venv`

+To install new pip packages run  `pip install -r requirements.txt`

+If you are using an IDE other than VSCode, like pycharm, make sure to include the IDE specific settings folder in the .gitignore

 ## Goals
 Implement a simple rate limiter in python with a UI that can toggle between 5 different techniques.